 With 45 different species and 450 varieties,* there’s a lavender plant that suits just about every situation.

-It’s no wonder lavender has been favored for more than 2500 years!
+With these benefits of lavender, It’s no wonder lavender has been favored for over 2500 years!

 *Source: The United States Lavender Growers Association.